isxuowo/mcwiki/Home.md

 * Notice: the wiki has been updated to reflect changes coming in Mechanization 2.0.0 (Minecraft 1.13).
 For 1.12 information, see the [1.12 archive page](https://github.com/ImCoolYeah105/Mechanization/wiki/1.12-Archive).

-Mechanization is a large scale Minecraft function script that emulates popular technology mods like Thermal Expansion and Industrial Craft 2.

 Current Features:
 * Complete energy grid system